 “Yes, a cute little puppy.
 She ran away and I need help finding her.”

 Stephanie looked at him critically.
-“I don’t know you,” she said like she was supposed to say to strangers.
+“I don’t know you,” she said, like she was supposed to say to strangers.

 Stephanie thought about how the puppy would suffer if she couldn’t get her medicine.
 She was probably scared and lonely in the darkness, and wanted to go home.
-But maybe she was scared to approach the man.

-A puppy wouldn’t be scared of her, that was certain.
+Stephanie knew she had to help.
+Maybe the puppy was scared of the man.
+But puppies weren’t scared of Stephanie, that was certain.
 Puppies always loved her.

 She released the latch and the window opened.

 The man was smiling again.
 “Come on,” he ordered, holding out his hands.
 “I’ll help you down so you don’t hurt yourself.”

 Quicker than a blink, a spindly, spidery creature with long legs like bendy-straws darted out from the shadows beneath her bed.
-Quicker than a blink, it surged forward and snipped off the man’s head.
+Its jaws opened wide and snipped off the man’s head.

-They led her into the other room, quietly shutting the door.
+They led her from her bedroom, quietly shutting the door.
 Stephanie thought she heard the scritchy noise again, but they led her firmly to the far end of the house.

-“Oh, we knew there was something under your bed,” mommy explained.
-“But he isn’t a monster.
-The harvestman is a protector.
-What did that man want from you?
-Why was your window open?”
+“Oh, we knew there was something under your bed,” Mommy explained.
+“But the harvestman isn’t a monster — he’s a protector.”

 “The puppy!”
 In her terror Stephanie had forgotten all about it.
 “I was s’posed to help him find her.
 She needs her medicine, we have to look!”

 “Steph… that man lied to you,” Daddy told her.
 “There was no puppy.
 He was going to kidnap you.”

-“That’s why the harvestman took him,” mommy said.
+“That’s why the harvestman took him,” Mommy said.
 “The harvestman knows.
 He protects the innocent.”

-They let her sleep in their bed that night, snuggled safely between them where nothing would dare to come after her.
+Mommy and Daddy let her sleep in their bed that night, snuggled safely between them where nothing would dare to come after her.
 And in the morning, every trace of the bad man had conveniently disappeared.